-Harold Schnitzer Diabetes Health Center offers adult educational classes focused on diabetes.
-Each link below is a class or group offering with a description, schedule, along with cost and insurance coverage details (several classes and groups are offered free of charge).
+Harold Schnitzer Diabetes Health Center offers adult education classes focused on diabetes.
+Each link below is a class or group offering with a description, schedule, cost and insurance coverage details (several classes and groups are offered free of charge).

 Connecting with other people living with diabetes offers opportunities to learn and engage with a community of people with a shared understanding.
 The Harold Schnitzer Diabetes Health Center offers a free monthly meetup group and we have community-based support groups listed below as well.